 For a start-up, it is crucial to get yourself out there!
 To establish yourself as ‘an expert in your field’ and meet face to face with potential clients/customers.
-In turn, the community gets to know more about you and your new business.
+In turn, the community gets to know more about you and your new company.
 As an added benefit a Q&A session at the end of the presentation and networking before or afterward gives you a feel for what customers are looking for, what their concerns and needs are.

 Fast forward a few years; growth is the priority.
 So, while you still need to get yourself out there don’t be quite so eager in your reply.
 Make sure the time of day, location and subject requested are in line with an increasingly busy schedule.